isheeba/WP-Block-Theme-Journey/assets/overview/overview.md

 |                     |                    |                            |

 > [!NOTE]
-> Block themes are great for creative clients, traditional themes suit corporate branding
+> Block themes are great for creative clients, traditional (classic) themes suit corporates, better for branding

 ## When Block Theme is Ideal
 - Clients who prefer hands-on design and are comfortable using WordPress's design tools.